Lately, I’ve been getting a lot of calls from women and men hoping they can somehow change who their partner is into a different kind of partner.

 Parent Yourself

 But when we stay in an unhealthy, toxic relationship where there has been verbal, mental or even physical abuse, this is when I will ask my caller to “parent yourself” the same way you would parent your own child, sibling or best friend!
 Would you want your own child to stay in this kind of a relationship?
-If your answer is HELL NO!
+If your answer is HELL, NO!
 Then walk your talk.

 This is not time to play the “Poor Me” card.
 Self-pity is unattractive and quite frankly prevents you from ever evolving and learning your life lessons.
 You can absolutely stay in the toxic relationship however it’s an exercise in futility if you truly believe you have the power to change your partner.
-You are not Harry Potter or Glenda the Good Witch with a magic wand you can use to cast a spell!
-We have free will and if your partner chooses to change, then he or she will do that when they want to (if ever.)

 You are the Only One in Charge of Your Life

-You have all this tremendous power now, you’ve always had it.
-You can continue to become more co-dependent and try like hell to change your lover, or move on and make changes in your own life.
+You have all this tremendous power now; you’ve always had it.
+You can continue to become more co-dependent and try like hell to change your lover or move on and make changes in your own life.

 One book I can recommend is called “Codependent No More: How to Stop Controlling Others and Start Caring for Yourself” by Melody Beattie.
 I leave you with one of my favorite quotes from her brilliant book to inspire:

 “I used to spend so much time reacting and responding to everyone else that my life had no direction.
 Other people’s lives, problems, and wants to set the course for my life.
-Once I realized it was okay for me to think about and identify what I wanted, remarkable things began to take place in my life”
+Once I realized it was okay for me to think about and identify what I wanted, remarkable things began to take place in my life” – Melody Beattie